-There will be a single API endpoint for eachall message channels; the API will receive a multiple messages comprising a standard header and a mixed payload (encrypted).
+There will be a single API endpoint for each message channel; the API will receive a multiple messages comprising a standard header and a payload.
 Each transaction is signed within the HTTP header.
-Each connection will be able to transmit a number of different messages during each connection (limits will need to be specified during the design phase).
+Each connection will be able to transmit a number of different messages during each connection (limits will need to be specified during the design phase)